 Clams: Fresh, Frozen or Canned?

 The goal was to give you an easy recipe.
 So we prefer to use frozen clams (Whole Foods carries the ones we like).
-But if you are in a pinch and can only find the canned clams, this will work just fine, too.
-Frozen clams have a cleaner taste and overall better texture than the canned version in our opinion, but try both versions and find out for yourself.
+But if you are in a pinch and can only find the canned clams at your grocery store, this will work just fine, too.
+Frozen clams have a cleaner taste and overall better texture for tender clams than the canned version in our opinion, but try both versions and find out for yourself.
 No one likes a rubbery clam, so make sure you buy a brand you trust for canned products.

 You can of course use fresh clams, but again, we are giving you an easy homemade soup here.
-But feel free to take that route – this will require using some of the clam liquid for the soup.
+But feel free to take that route - this will require using some of the clam cooking liquid for the soup as well.